mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 any corrections in the digital domain and don't want to deal with undoing the "character" of the DAC, the amplifier, or the headphones that we use.

-Returning back to the paper by Brandenburg et al, another interesting finding which it points out is that the source directions for which achieving externalization in headphones is the most difficult are the full frontal and the full backward ones (**0** and **180** degrees in the median plane).
+Returning to the paper by Brandenburg et al., another interesting finding which it points out is that the source directions for which achieving externalization in headphones is the most difficult are the full frontal and the full backward ones (**0** and **180** degrees in the median plane).
 The